maliksalman/spring-data-jdbc-sample/README.md

 ## Building

-JDK 21+ is required to build/run:
+JDK 17 or 21 is required to build/run (in the `build.gradle` 21 is set up by default):

 ```
 ./gradlew clean build